PagerDuty Automation Actions

 View output report

-1. (Optional): To see the full Runbook or Process Automation job details, click View full output on the Output Report page.
+1. (Optional): To see the full Runbook Automation (SaaS or Self-Hosted) job details, click View full output on the Output Report page.

 View full output